-- 3.1 Australian Stock Horse International Performance Award be available to be presented when an Australian Stock Horse gains outstanding international recognition.
-This award may not be presented annually but at the discretion of the Board. - 3.2 The Board of Directors will select the winner
+3.1 Australian Stock Horse Internat ional Perforn nance Award be available to be preser nted v vhen ar Australian Stock Horse gains outstanding international recognition.
+This award may not be presented annua lly but a at the di scretion of th e Board.